Colorado Scientific Society History

-The early volumes of The Proceedings of The Colorado Scientific Society contain reports of each meeting with the presentations made at the meeting.
-The page has tables of contents from the first three volumes of the Proceedings with links to some of the articles.
-There are also a few articles from later volumes of the Proceedings.
+The early volumes of the Proceedings of The Colorado Scientific Society include reports of each meeting with the presentations made at the meeting.
+See the development of science and geology in Colorado from the 1880s in the Proceedings.

 Fascinating view of Colorado over one hundred years ago.

 The Colorado Scientific Society met “In Chamber of the [Colorado] Supreme Court” in the 1880s.
 See the meeting on March 3rd, 18

 After being organized in 1882, the Colorado Scientific Society was officially incorporated in 1885.